 Our unique teen lodge housing covers all lodging, meals and activities during the institute and offers teenagers the opportunity to experience the joys of learning, sharing and participating in musical activities within a nurturing, wholesome, and stimulating environment.
 Teenagers from all over the world return each year to renew friendships made the previous summer.

 This teen lodge program is open to students ages 13 and older.
 Only very responsible teens should enroll in the Teen Lodge.
-Because of the close contact with other teen lodge participants all week long, we are requiring that all teen lodge participants show proof of Covid19 vaccination.
-This will allow the teens to participate indoors more freely than last year.
 Teen lodge reservations are made during the student registration process and NOT directly through Beaver Creek.
 Each teen lodge participant will have their own bed with two students per room.
 Hiking, swimming, campfires, and movie nights are just some of the activities they will get to enjoy together in addition to fabulous concerts.

 Teen Lodge Guidelines & Information

-Fee: $1,350.00 covers lodging, meals and group activities with the teen counselors.
-IMPORTANT: All Teen Lodge participants must provide proof of COVID19 vaccination.
+Fee: $1,800.00 covers lodging, meals and group activities with the teen counselors.

 Travel (Teen Only): If the teen is participating in the Teen Lodge and traveling alone into the Denver airport, we provide an OPTIONAL service where we can arrange to meet the student at the airport and make sure they catch the correct Epic Mountain Express shuttle service.
 When they arrive in Beaver Creek, we will have someone waiting to meet them when they get off the shuttle.
 On their return home, we can arrange to have them catch the Epic Mountain Express shuttle service from Beaver Creek to the airport, meet them at the airport as they get off the shuttle, make sure they check into the proper airline, and get into the security line at the airport.